briansiaw5/Time_Series_Regression_Analysis/README.md

 # Time Series Regression Analysis

-This repository contains the code and results of a Time Series Regression Analysis conducted to model and predict [insert the main objective or target variable].
+This repository contains the code and results of a Time Series Regression Analysis conducted to model and predict the unit sales for thousands of items sold at different Favorita stores.
 The analysis leverages various statistical and machine learning techniques to understand the temporal dynamics and make accurate predictions.

 ## Table of Contents